 Not only was that part of my productive weekend, but this week has been going by in a flash too – thus the lateness of my Dueling DIY post (I’ve been at the dentist twice in the last week.
 As we type, half of my face is still numb & I sound drunk when I speak).

 Carrie beat me to the posting, for ONCE (hey, it’s not dueling DIY unless there’s a little smack talk!
-Hell, she even flat-out called me a b!tch in her update.
+She even flat-out called me a b!tch in her update.
 Snap.
 Guess I’ll have to flash my gleaming tiled kitchen-y goodness again:

 Sorry, what’s that?
 Can’t hear you.
 I’ve got finish line in my ears.)

 And I even caulked between the kitchen counter and tile.
-Like some insanely productive elves just invaded the house this week and got all of these little things done.
+Like some wildly productive elves just invaded the house this week and got all of these little things done.

 But, as I began: I was high on the getting-it-dones.
 I was calling dentists, and refilling prescriptions, and getting taxes filed, and crossing the “caulk everything in the kitchen” tasks off my list (I’ve been shocked at the amount of productivity I can have when I’m not spending 2+ hours per day commuting to and from work!).
 Or so I thought, because then I saw the same caulk this morning.